Graduate Students

 • nboals@iu.edu

-Nina Boals is a first-year M.F.A. candidate in poetry from Sun Prairie, WI.
+Nina Boals is a poet from Sun Prairie, Wisconsin.
+She is currently the Editor in Chief and Creative Nonfiction Editor of Indiana Review.
 She received her B.A. in English and social welfare with a certificate in environmental studies from the University of Wisconsin-Madison, where she was poetry editor of The Madison Review.
-She was a finalist for the 2022 Palette Emerging Poet Prize.
-In her writing, she is searching for a language of compassion to explore mental health and complex family dynamics.
+Her work has been nominated for a Puschart Prize in poetry, and it can be found or is forthcoming from Ninth Letter, Puerto del Sol, and elsewhere.

 Carolena Fernandez Brazfield